Strand FAQs

 There is a website for the transformation project that can be accessed at Bootle Strand (sefton.gov.uk) which will be updated on a regular basis and there will be regular updates on social media.
 The Project Team can also be contacted at strandfuture@sefton.gov.uk or through the Sefton Councils Contact Centre on 0345 140 0845.

-The Project Team are also arranging meetings with community groups and Strand tenants and residents of Strand House will receive regular updates on project progress.
-There will also be information sessions and workshops held in The Bootle Hive, which is located in the Strand Shopping Centre, opposite the Coffee House to further engage people in the project.
+The Project Team are also arranging meetings with community groups and Strand tenants and residents of Strand House will receive regular updates on project progress, with a quarterly newsletter delivered to residents and businesses in the immediate area.
+There will also be information sessions and workshops held in The Bootle Hive, which is located in the Strand Shopping Centre, opposite the Coffee House to further engage people in the project – look out for information in the shop window for sessions.

 Any community engagement we do as part of the Bootle Town Centre Transformation Project will be closely linked to the Bootle Area Action Plan process.

-Sefton have appointed Vinci as the contractor for the demolition phase.
+Sefton have appointed VINCI Building Limited as the contractor for the works on the Strand demolition phase.
 Work will typically take place from 07:30 to 17:30, Monday to Friday.
 There may be occasional weekend working.
-For any issues during the demolition work please contact Rachel Greenwood (VINCI Building) on 0300 600 3800.
-Full FAQ’s on the demolition works can be found here - 250225bootle_demo_boardswebv1.pdf
+For any issues during the work please contact David Wilshire (VINCI Building) on 0300 600 3800.

 No, there are no plans to demolish the Triad or Strand House as part of this project.